 HP appears desperate to have a credible tablet line.
 Weakness in this area is hurting profits, worse, without decent tablets the company could quickly become irrelevant

-Since the company came close to unloading its PC business in late 2011, PC sales have continued to fall with the consumer PC business down a whopping 13%.
+Since the company came close to unloading its PC business in late 2011, PC sales have continued to fall with the consumer PC business down a whopping 13 percent.
 HP also seems to be keen on supporting a variety of operating systems, has Windows PCs, Chromebooks and now Androids.